nibblesnbits/my-portfolio/conv/book.md

 Some streets leaned east, some pretended they never had.
 Shadows curved in directions that didn’t match the light.
 A ribbon caught on a lantern post trembled as they passed.

-Gable spoke quietly as they walked.
+Gable spoke quietly as they walked, gently thumbing the index card in his pocket.

-“I keep thinking if I write it down now, it won’t mean the same thing.
+“I keep thinking if I read it, it won’t mean the same thing.
 It won’t be remembering.
 Just pretending I always knew.”

 Vel said nothing.
 Her ears twitched, but not at him.